Kaito-jp/Kaito-jp/README.md

 # 💫 About Me:
-im jaypee,  18 Years of age and I'm studying Information technology at Saint Columban College
+Im jaypee,  18 Years of age and I'm studying Information technology at Saint Columban College

 # 💻 Tech Stack: